ViaVersion/VIAaaS/README.md

 - Default Minecraft: ```viaaas.localhost``` with port 25565
 - Default WS URL: ```wss://localhost:25543/ws```

+### How to create a public server
+- You need a domain wildcarding to VIAaaS instance, like ``*.example.com -> 192.168.123.123``.
+You can use DuckDNS DDNS service.
+- Open the Minecraft port (25565)
+- The HTTPS page needs a certificate, you can use Apache Web Server (with Let's Encrypt certificate) as a proxy.
+See apache_copypasta.txt file.

 ## CORS Proxy
 - For less chance of Mojang seeing the login as suspect, you (the player) should set up a CORS proxy on your machine.
 - Note the ending slash in cors-anywhere address